dfrancati/dfrancati.github.io/_pages/home.md

 ### Research Interests ###
 My research interests are theoretical and applied cryptography with a focus on advanced public-key primitives and their applications.
-I am also interested in blockchain and privacy-preserving machine learning.
+I am also interested in watermarking schemes for generative models, privacy-preserving machine learning, and blockchain-based storage systems.

 <!-- ### Grants ### -->